 2) Mermaid stretch

-Primarily, it engages your intercostal muscles – which are primary breathing muscles – your back extensor muscles and your Quadratus Lomborum.
-There is also a minimal abdominal engagement to maintain the integrity of the torso.
+It basically involves your intercostal muscles – which are main breathing muscles – your Quadratus Lomborum and back extensor muscles.
+To maintain the integrity of the torso there is also a minimum abdominal engagement.
 If done correctly, it will release certain muscles which are usually not worked, and ensure deeper diaphragmatic breathing.
 In this pose, you sit in an open fourth position, with one arm stretched sideways over your head.
 Then put one hand on the ground and raise your hips while stretching the hand sideways over your head.
 Keep each pose for approximately a minute.

 3) Butterfly Saw

-The Saw is a classical pilates exercise that increases the flexibility and strength of the core.
+A classical pilates exercise that strengthen the core and increases its flexibility is the Saw.
 It gives the spine a great stretch as also your neck and shoulder.
 Sit tall on your butt with your knees apart but soles of the feet joined together, and just stretch one arm across diagonally and then your other arm and reach out as far as possible.

 4) Wall Roll Down

 This is a standing stretch where you stand against a wall.
 It stretches the back and the hamstrings, as it works the abdominals.
 Stand tall against a wall, move your feet a little away.
-Your arms stay parallel to your ears as you nod your head and begin to slowly roll your spine down and away from the wall, vertebrae by vertebrae.
+As you nod your head your arms stay parallel to your ears and roll down your spine slowly and away from the wall.
 Begin rolling down slowing and curve your torso as much as possible, reaching the floor with your arms, keeping shoulder straight.